FihlaTV/haven/README.md

 - SMS: a message is sent to the number specified when monitoring started
 - Signal: if configured, can send end-to-end encryption notifications via Signal

-Note that it is not necessary to install the Signal app on the device that runs Haven.
+Note that it is not necessary to install the Signal app on the device that runs Guardian.
 Doing so may invalidate the app's previous Signal registration and safety numbers.
-Haven uses normal APIs to communicate via Signal.
+Guardianuses normal APIs to communicate via Signal.

 Notifications are sent through a service running in the background that is defined in class `MonitorService`.

 ### Remote Access

 All event logs and captured media can be remotely accessed through a [Tor Onion Service](https://www.torproject.org/docs/onion-services).
-Haven must be configured as an Onion Service and requires the device to also have [Orbot: Tor for Android](https://guardianproject.info/apps/orbot) installed and running.
+Guardianmust be configured as an Onion Service and requires the device to also have [Orbot: Tor for Android](https://guardianproject.info/apps/orbot) installed and running.

 ## ATTRIBUTIONS